Join the journey.

 Become a KRM Partner today.

 Refugee Resettlement Overview

-According to the United Nations High Commissioner on Refugees (UNHCR), there are more than 65 million refugees, asylum-seekers, and internally displaced people in the world.
-That means that one in every 113 people has now been driven from their home.
+According to the United Nations High Commissioner on Refugees (UNHCR), global displacement has reached an all-time high.
+With the number more than doubling during the last decade, there are now estimated to be more than 100 million refugees, asylum-seekers, and internally displaced people in the world.
+That means that about one in every 94 people has now been driven from their home.

 After fleeing their home country, people seeking refugee status must register with the United Nations Refugee Agency in a country of asylum.
 UNHCR interviews applicants to determine if their protection claim merits refugee status.
 While conducting these determinations, UNHCR also collects biodata and biometrics from applicants.
 If refugee status is granted and refugees request resettlement in the U.S., applicants participate in additional interviews, the multiple security checks detailed above, and medical exams.
 According to the U.S. Department of State, the average processing time from referral to admission is 18-24 months.

 Not all refugees request or receive resettlement; less than 1% of refugees are resettled in another country like the United States.
 Others stay in the country of asylum, working towards integrating into this new home.
 For some people, they wait years for their home country to be safe enough to voluntarily return home.

 Learn more refugees through the U.S. Department of State resettlement program.